API Terms of Use

 Credential Management

-Luma reserves the right, in its sole discretion and at any time and without liability to Customer, to rotate, suspend, revoke, or reissue any API Credentials, including without limitation for reasons of security, suspected abuse, violation of this Agreement, or general maintenance and operational requirements.
+Luma reserves the right to rotate, suspend, revoke, or reissue any API Credentials for reasons of security, suspected abuse, violation of this Agreement, or general maintenance and operational requirements.
+Except where immediate action is reasonably necessary to address a security threat or ongoing abuse, Luma will provide Customer with reasonable advance notice of any planned credential rotation or reissuance.

 Additional Security Requirements